chengtan9907/OpenSTL/README.md

 We present visualization examples of ConvLSTM below.
 For more detailed information, please refer to the [visualization](docs/en/visualization/).

 - For synthetic moving object trajectory prediction and real-world video prediction, visualization examples of other approaches can be found in [visualization/video_visualization.md](docs/en/visualization/video_visualization.md).
+BAIR and Kinetics are not benchmarked and only for illustration.

 - For traffic flow prediction, visualization examples of other approaches are shown in [visualization/traffic_visualization.md](docs/en/visualization/traffic_visualization.md).